You may or may not wear a swimsuit in the vast wilderness.

 The bed was not so comfortable, but the access to hot springs was awesome.

-There were five private pools in total, and you could use them on a walk-in for a basic fee of $34.00 per hour.
+There were five private pools in total, and you could use them as a walk-in for a basic fee of $34.00 per hour (as of this writing).

 For overnight stays, the use of private pools was included in the price.